TretasPt/RedditViewer/README.md

 #
 ## TODO

+- improve the graph implementation(it currently relies on editing a char array);
 - fix the word count function;
 - find out what is a post of kind t2.(t1=comment,t3=textpost);
 - search limitations to the ammount of posts one can fetch from reddit;